-In North Dakota, we use temporary above ground pipelines to move water from the water source to the wellsite for our hydraulic fracturing operations.
+In North Dakota, Enerplus uses temporary above ground pipelines to move water from the water source to the wellsite for our hydraulic fracturing operations.
 Typically, water is hauled to the site by water tankers.
-We saw many positive results including cost savings, a significant reduction in the number of trucks using local roads, decreased road noise, decreased dust, a reduction in vehicle emissions (since inception 900,000 less vehicle miles have been travelled) and reduced impacts to wildlife.
+We saw many positive results including cost savings, a significant reduction in the number of trucks using local roads, decreased road noise, decreased dust, reduction in vehicle emissions, and reduced impacts to wildlife.
+In 2020, 24,100 truck loads were eliminated by transportation of water through the use of above ground pipelines.